 If you need to limit the inbound bandwidth of a switch port on a Cisco Catalyst, the key is in the QoS configuration.
-Rather than going into an depth discussion of QoS and how it works, let's skip that (check out Cisco's QoS site for that level of detail) and jump into the configuration details.
+Rather than going into an depth discussion of QoS and how it works, let's skip that (check out Wikipedia to get started with that) and jump into the configuration details.
 This particular configuration was done on a Cisco Catalyst 2960.

 As I mentioned, the key is QoS.
 The first thing you need to do is globally

 mls qos configuration command.
 Once this command is

 enabled, QoS is enabled on all ports with default settings.

 Next, we'll need an access-list to match traffic on.
 In this example, we are going to police all traffic coming through the switch port, so our access-list will match all IP addresses.

 ip access-list extended ACL_SLAP permit ip any any